Gavriel770U/WebLock/README.md

 # WebLock
-WebLock is a website blocker.
+WebLock is a website blocker [WebLocker].

 ### More Information about WebLock: https://github.com/Gavriel770U/WebLock/wiki

 ________________________________________________________________

+# Note Before Using
+WebLocker requires administrator / sudo (super user) rights for running.

 # How To Run?
 ## Windows